ArthurJDurand/MDT-TS-and-Scripts/README.md

-Custom scripts ran as part of the task sequence during OS deployment CopyOEM.wsf (in the Scripts folder in your deployment share) - Copies the $OEM$ folders from the deployment share as part of the task sequence during OS deployment for more information see --> https://techcommunity.microsoft.com/t5/windows-blog-archive/copying-oem-files-and-folders-with-mdt-2012-update-1/ba-p/706642 <--
+Custom scripts ran as part of the task sequence during OS deployment CopyOEM.wsf (in the Scripts folder in your deployment share) - Copies the contents of the $OEM$ folder from the deployment share as part of the task sequence during OS deployment for more information see --> https://techcommunity.microsoft.com/t5/windows-blog-archive/copying-oem-files-and-folders-with-mdt-2012-update-1/ba-p/706642 <--
 PowerShell scripts in the Custom folder inside the Scripts folder of your deployment share!
 Please edit the PowerShell scripts according to your needs.

 $OEM$ folder
+The unattend.xml of the OS being deployed expects to find and run SetupComplete.cmd located in C:\Windows\Setup\Scripts.
+The $OEM$ folder contains everything including the SetupComplete.cmd file that will be copied to C:\Windows\Setup\Scripts during OS deployment.
-You may modify the contents of the $OEM$ folder as you desire!
+You may modify the contents of the $OEM$ folder as you desire.